• Skip to primary navigation

 By Rob Harrell

 Will a tween be able to survive middle school with only one eye open?
 Unfortunately for Ross Maloy, he’s about to find out.
-When Ross is diagnosed with a rare form of eye cancer, he knows that blending in with the rest of the kids in seventh grade is out of the question.
+When Ross is diagnosed with a rare form of eye cancer, he knows that blending in with the other kids in seventh grade is out of the question.
 Instead, Ross will have to battle hair loss, eye medicines, radiation, and weird hats, all while fighting to overcome his illness.
 This is a brilliant look at a middle schooler with cancer, and it is filled with enough humor and hope to make a tough subject accessible for kids.
-The story includes Ross’s black and white cartoon drawings which capture his creativity and all the angst that come along with not just being in middle school, but his unique circumstances as well.
+The story includes Ross’s black and white cartoon drawings which capture his creativity and all the angst that come along with not just being in middle school but his unique circumstances as well.
 This one is not to be missed!

 BUY THIS BOOK FROM: